EriksenJ/EriksenJ.github.io/_pages/teaching.md

 ## External examiner

 I remain affiliated with the Economics program at Aalborg University where I am a co-examiner in the *Statistics*, *Econometrics I* and *Econometrics II* courses verbal exams.
-I have also co-examined *Game Theory*, *Mathematics II*, and *Econometrics III (Advanced Time Series Analysis)*  courses in the Economics graduate and undergraduate program, and *Macroeconomics* courses in the Business Economics program.
+I have also co-examined *Game Theory*, *Mathematics II*, and *Econometrics III (Advanced Time Series Analysis)*  courses in the graduate and undergraduate program, and *Macroeconomics* courses in the undergraduate Business Economics program.